 Well, you've already taken the first step by asking about it!
 If you're not sure yet if you want to join and just want to try it out first, then talk to one of our NCOs or officers.
 We were all in your shoes at one time or another, so we understand what you're going through.
 We will review with you our upcoming schedule of events, and try to pick one that would be convenient for you to participate in.

 For sleeping, you should bring a quilt and/or one or two wool blankets, depending on the weather.
-You may use a sleeping bag, air mattress or other modern bedding if we are doing garrison camp, but we will want to keep these out of sight during the day when the public is in and around the camp.
+You may use a sleeping bag, air mattress or other modern bedding, but we will want to keep these out of sight during the day when the public is in and around the camp.
 Also, bring a knife, fork and spoon to eat with.

 If a potential soldier member, you will be assigned to a section with a Corporal in charge.
 Your Corporal will be responsible for your well-being and safety.
 He, or one of the experienced Privates in the section, will instruct you in the School of the Soldier including the manual of arms that you will need to know.
 You will be expected to follow any reasonable instructions given you by the NCOs and officers in the unit.
 Your fellow reenactors in the ranks will also help and coach you, especially on the battlefield.
 You'll be treated as a member of the unit in all respects, which means you are expected to participate in any drills and help out with guard and camp duties as required.
 You will also have plenty of free time to relax, ask questions, and participate in any social activities at the event.
 Besides the soldier's impression, you can choose to portray a civilian such as a spy, journalist, photographer, preacher, undertaker, teamster, sutler, or other period civilian.
 If you are interested in Civil War medicine, surgeon, assistant surgeon, and hospital steward impressions are possible.

-Although our unit was founded as a Confederate Infantry unit and we prefer grey, we occasionally portray Federal Infantry as the 42d Indiana Volunteer Infantry.
-We do this to honor the soldiers of both sides who fought in that War, and most of us find that doing a Yankee impression now and again adds another dimension to living history.
+Although our unit was founded as a Confederate infantry unit, we also portray Federal infantry as the 42d Indiana Volunteer Infantry.
+We seek to honor the soldiers of both sides who fought in that War, and most of us find that doing a Federal impression now and again adds another dimension to living history.

 Yes!
 Many of our members continue to research and work on their impressions, often changing from one to another.
-There are special impressions within the military that you can do but we'd like for you to try out being a soldier first.
+Until you decide on the direction you want to go, there are several generic impressions you can do such as farmer, farmer's wife, or family member leaving home to visit other family or friends.

 OK, I'M SOLD!
 HOW MUCH WILL IT COST ME ONCE I JOIN?

-Our annual dues are $25 per year plus a $5 one-time, new member fee.
+Our annual dues are $25 per year for the entire family plus a $5 one-time, new member fee.
 In addition, the dues are prorated, so if you join after the first of the year you only pay for the remaining months.
 As for clothing and equipment, it's hard to give one figure because of the variables involved.
 Used uniform items and equipment are sometimes available depending on your size and luck.
 Also, if you or someone else in your family is handy at sewing, you can purchase patterns and material for most of the clothing items and make them yourself.
+This is especially true for women's clothing.
 In addition, most of your out-of-pocket expenses, including uniform and equipment purchases, are tax-deductible as a charitable contribution for your services in public education and living history.
 Finally, we allow every member a year to become fully outfitted, which allows you to buy a little bit at a time.
-For a soldier, the single biggest expense is the rifle.
+For a soldier, the single biggest expense is the rifle which runs about $400 new ($300 used).
+As an estimate, your average monthly expenses, if you had to buy everything new, would run between $50-$100, for the first year of membership, only.
 Thereafter, you would only incur expenses for consumables (e.g., powder, caps) and maintenance of your gear.